Equal Pay Act of 1963: Background

 The EPA provides that the employer may not pay lower wages to employees of one gender than it pays to employees of the other gender, employees within the same establishment for equal work at jobs that require equal skill, effort, and responsibility, and that are performed under similar working conditions.

 The EPA does not contain any intent requirement within the statutory language.
 Liability under the EPA is established by meeting the three elements of the prima facie case, regardless of the intention of the employer.
-As such, the EPA imposes strict liability on employers who engage in wage discrimination on the basis of gender.
+As such, the EPA imposes strict liability on employers who engage in wage discrimination on the basis of sex.

 Once a plaintiff meets her or his heavy burden and establishes a prima facie case of gender discrimination under the EPA, then the defendant may avoid liability only by proving the existence of one of four statutory affirmative defenses.
 The EPA’s four affirmative defenses allow unequal pay for equal work when the wages are set "pursuant to (i) a seniority system; (ii) a merit system; (iii) a system which measures earnings by quantity or quality of production; or (iv) ... any other factor other than sex[.]"